 The claim alleges that two AK-47 assault rifles were bought in Texas and smuggled into Mexico and were used to fire more than 90 rounds at the ICE agents.
 Operation Fast and Furious allows U.S.-bought weapons to cross into Mexico as part of border gun-trafficking investigations.
 The claims cite the operation to accuse ATF officials in Texas of knowing the identities of the men who used the weapons but failed to stop them.

-Let the experienced legal team at the J. Gonzalez Law Firm help you with your wrongful death case today.
+Let the experienced legal team at the J. Gonzalez Injury Attorneys help you with your wrongful death case today.
 Call us at (956)630-6700 for a consultation.